How to Make Vanilla Extract

 I made both vanilla extract and vanilla essence labels for you to print because I know in the USA and England people call it extract whereas my friends in Australia (where everything is upside down) call it vanilla essence!

-To glue the labels on you can either use a glue stick (cover the label throughly, right to the edges) or else print the label directly onto sticker paper.
+To glue the labels on you can either use a glue stick (cover the label thoroughly, right to the edges) or else print the label directly onto sticker paper.

 Now you've learned how to make vanilla extract you may also like to make these other easy homemade food gifts in a jar: